manpagez: man pages & more

 In other words, if the value of GROWPS register is greater than the

-macros to inhibit the printing of isolated headings at the bottom of a
+prevent the output of isolated headings at the bottom of a page; it

-page; it specifies the minimum number of lines of the subsequent
+specifies the minimum number of lines of the subsequent paragraph that

-paragraph that must be kept on the same page as the heading.
-If
+must be kept on the same page as the heading.
+If insufficient space

 Typeface and decoration